 A narrow vehicle also allows it to get places out of bounds to larger vehicles

 By keeping a vehicle within the constraints of a 20foot ISO container/flatrack we can not only utilise the huge civilian infrastructure used to move them on the ocean but critically, also the intermodal facilities of ports and trucks.
-The main reason the UK entered into the Points Class PFI was because the international shipping market was consolidating on larger and fewer vessels, particularly pure car pure truck carriers (PCPT), availability of RORO shipping for expeditionary operations was becoming tenuous.
+The main reason the UK entered into the Points Class PFI was that the international shipping market was consolidating on larger and fewer vessels, particularly pure car pure truck carriers (PCPT), availability of RORO shipping for expeditionary operations was becoming tenuous.
 Whilst the agreement provides for 6 vessels the flexibility and additional capacity in the civilian container shipping market could be exploited.

-The sub 5 tonne weight bracket is basically for quad bikes and vehicles like the Roush LAS100, Supacat ATMP and stripped down Land Rovers.
+The sub-5-tonne weight bracket is basically for quad bikes and vehicles like the Roush LAS100, Supacat ATMP and stripped down Land Rovers.

 10 tonnes is the key point for Chinook lift and 3 in a single A400 or 6 in a C17, 2 abreast

 If we were to step up from the Chinook to the CH53K the 15-tonne point becomes available, 2 in an A400 and 4 in a c17.
 Given length issues, 2 in an A400 might be more feasible than 3.
 There is constant pressure to improve helicopter lift capacity and the US and others have several studies and exploratory programmes, an evolved Chinook may be the result but ultimately, 15-18 tonnes is the likely endpoint for heavy vertical lift helicopters after Chinook.